Sky Soldiers

-Sky Soldiers is a vertical scrolling shoot em’ up developed by Alpha Denshi and released to arcades in 1988 by Romstar in North America and SNK in the rest of the world.
+Sky Soldiers is a vertically scrolling shooter video game developed by Alpha Denshi and released to arcades in 1988 by Romstar in North America and SNK in the rest of the world.
 The game features a time travel theme as well as an organized weapon select screen at the beginning of each stage.

 Story

 In the year 2090, humankind invents a supercomputer called Desmoura to manage Earth's environment.
 Capable of replicating itself in various technological inventions, Desmoura achieves sentience as it sets itself around Earth's orbit.
 It becomes so powerful when it gains the capabilities to build a time machine in a matter of twenty years.
 Without warning or reason, Desmoura sends various war machines back in time by 100 years and starts attacking humankind's past technological feats possibly to change Earth's history.
 Special space fighters called STEALTHs are sent to fly against Desmoura's forces, attack the affected timelines and eventually destroy Desmoura.